-- Cottonmill Lane Entrance (western limit/ start of the Alban Way) - Smallford Station Entrance - Charrington Place (for St Albans City station)
+Cottonmill Lane Entrance (western limit/ start of the Alban Way)

-- From all main roads which cross or are crossed by the Alban Way: London Road; Camp Road; Sutton Road; Ashley Road; Hill End Lane; Colney Heath Lane; Station Road - Alban Way: Welwyn Hatfield Borough Council asset (eastern end of site) - Rights of Way: Footpaths 011, 012, 019, 060, 062, 063, 064, 065; Bridleway 002; and Byways 026 and 054
+- Smallford Station Entrance - From all main roads which cross or are crossed by the Alban Way: London Road; Camp Road; Sutton Road; Ashley Road; Hill End Lane; Colney Heath Lane; Station Road - Alban Way (Welwyn Hatfield Borough Council asset (eastern limit).

-Additional entrances are from local green spaces, schools, industrial and residential estates.
+Additional entrances are from Rights of Way, local green spaces, industrial and residential areas.

-2.5.3 Car parks and vehicular access
+2.5.3 CAR PARK & VEHICULAR ACCESS

-Motor vehicles are not permitted access to the Alban Way apart from authorised contractors and site owners/ managers.
-Lockable barriers were improved under the previous GAP to reduce likelihood of unauthorised access.
+No motor vehicles are allowed on the Alban Way apart from authorised contractors on council business.
+Along some parts of the route access is quite difficult for vehicles; vehicles entrances have been constructed to enable vehicles to drive along the site, without need to turning around.
+Lockable barriers were improved under the previous GAP to facilitate authorised access and reduce unauthorised access.
 Authorised vehicles can access the Alban Way at the following points: